Stern-Lab/AccuNGS/README.md

-This is the repository accompanying the AccuNGS paper (bioRxiv 2018; DOI 10.1101/349498) and is subject to the AccuNGS paper user license.
+This is the repository accompanying the AccuNGS paper (PLoS Pathog 2020; DOI 10.1371/journal.ppat.1009029) and is subject to the AccuNGS paper user license.

 Within AccuNGS protocol, the sequencing library is created to maximize overlap of the Forward and Reverse reads of a paired-end Illumina sequencing run, in a manner that allows for two observations of each base of the original insert.
 This practically cancels much of the sequencing by synthesis errors.
 In order to support paired-end-aware analysis, we have created a basecalling pipeline.